🚀 The Solution for Slow Prisma

 💡 Why This Extension Exists

-Prisma made the right architectural choices for its goals: type safety, developer experience, and cross-database compatibility.
+Prisma made the right architectural choices for its goals: type safety, developer experience, and cross-database behavior.
 But those choices create overhead that's noticeable at scale.
-This extension doesn't replace Prisma—it enhances it for teams who need both the amazing DX and raw SQL performance.
-You keep using Prisma for everything it's great at (migrations, type safety, schema management, writes) while getting 2-7x faster reads.
+This extension doesn't replace Prisma—it optimizes reads for teams that want Prisma's DX plus faster execution where it matters.

 Query Translation Layer

-The engine validates every query against your schema and ensures type safety at runtime.
-These safety features are invaluable for development and prevent entire classes of bugs, but they add overhead to each database operation.
+Prisma validates queries against the schema and enforces API-level guarantees.
+These safeguards prevent classes of bugs, but they also add overhead to each query.

-This extension complements Prisma by offering an alternative path for read queries.
-You keep everything you love about Prisma while getting 2-7x faster reads when performance matters.
+This extension complements Prisma by offering a faster path for read queries.
+You keep everything you love about Prisma while getting 2–7× faster reads in typical cases (and up to 53.5× in SQLite relation filters) when performance matters.

 How Much Faster?
 Real Benchmarks